mybb/docs.mybb.com/1.8/install/database-restore.md

 5. Click "Go".
 If successful, a message saying so will be presented as well as your tables in the side-menu on the left.

-### Optional

-6. We are not quite done yet.
-You may now need to configure your database settings (.../inc/config.php).

-**Note: If you are restoring a database from IcyBoards, you will need to replace your current prefix (in ../inc/config.php) with your new prefix (in PhpMyAdmin).**

 ## SQLite Database Restore

 1. Login to PhpLiteAdmin and select your database from the side-menu on the left.